 Need some help writing survey questions?
 We've got you.
-Dive into our survey question examples and write kick-ass survey questions.
+Dive into our types of question examples and write kick-ass survey questions.

 Types of survey questions